 3Department of Chemistry, University of Michigan

 ABSTRACT: Visualization of reaction space is a critical step in improving human understanding of bulk chemical reaction data.
-We present weighted reaction fingerprinting, a simple method to rapidly analyze and evaluate the results of massive reaction corpuses.
-Weighted reaction fingerprints can be utilized to rapidly identify successful and failing conditions and systems for chemical transformations in addition to giving the user the ability to divide, parse, and query reactions with specific components.
-Reactions are encoded into a standardized template formed with reagent classes such as nucleophile, electrophile, catalyst, ligand, and solvent.
+We present weighted reaction fingerprinting, a simple method to rapidly analyze and evaluate the results of large reaction corpuses which we have found to be helpful in the analysis of high-throughput experimentation (HTE) campaigns.
+Weighted reaction fingerprints can be utilized to rapidly identify successful and failing conditions and systems for chemical transformations.
+Reactions are encoded into a standard “reaction anatomy” comprising popular reagent components such as nucleophile, electrophile, catalyst, ligand, and solvent.
 Each reaction is converted into a typical fingerprint matrix and multiplied by a weight vector to generate the weighted reaction fingerprint.
-These fingerprints are fed into dimensionality reduction algorithms such as principal component analysis (PCA) or t-stochastic neighbor embedding (t-SNE) to create visualizable 2-D manifolds that reveal reaction context.
-We demonstrate how weighted reaction fingerprinting can identify reactivity cliffs, reveal reaction conditions with high generality, and generate regions of underrepresented reaction space in the analysis of high-throughput experimentation (HTE) campaigns and provide an online interface to create weighted reaction fingerprint manifolds directly from standardized reaction datasets.
+These fingerprints are fed into dimensionality reduction algorithms such as principal component analysis (PCA) or t-stochastic neighbor embedding (t-SNE) to create visualizable 2-D manifolds that visually reveal reactivity trends such as catalysts with high substrate generality or reactivity cliffs.

 Introduction